IVA or Bankruptcy – understanding the difference

 • IVAs don’t usually restrict your employment, but it’s worth double-checking if you have any concerns.

-• Bankruptcy may affect certain roles such as company directors, financial advisors and some public service roles.
+• Bankruptcy may affect certain professions such as company directors, financial advisors and some public service roles.

-Always check your employment contract or speak to HR if you’re unsure.
+Always check your employment contract or speak to your HR department if you’re unsure.

 Both IVAs and bankruptcy stay on your credit file for six years from the date they begin.